publiccodenet/jekyll-theme/README.md

-# jekyll-theme
+# Foundation For Public Code Jekyll Theme

-A Foundation For Public Code jekyll theme for use with GitHub pages.
+A jekyll theme for the set up of quick generic static sites and for use with GitHub pages.